Francesco Antonio Bertucci: Battle of Klis

 On 7 April 1596 a group of Uskoks who were Habsburg citizens and about thirty Venetian citizens attacked the Ottoman-held fortress of Klis (Battle of Klis (1596)) and captured it with the support of some members of the Ottoman garrison.
 The Habsburgs and Papal State joint troops, led personally by Antonio Bertucci, were sent to reinforce weak Christian garrison in the newly captured fortress.
 The releaf troops were supplied from the port of Senj.
 The Ottoman forces first defeated reinforcement troops and then reoccupied Klis.
 The Habsburg general who was supposed to lead relief troops blamed Bertucci for this defeat.
 Bertucci was captured during this battle and briefly held in Ottoman captivity until he was ransomed.
-This defeat had negative influence to his further attempts to convince Balkan Christian rulers to rebel against the Ottomans.
+This defeat had a negative influence on his further attempts to convince Balkan Christian rulers to rebel against the Ottomans.